exercism/python/docs/GENERATOR.md

 # Exercism Python Track Test Generator

-The Python track uses a generator script and [Jinja2] templates for creating test files from the canonical data.
+The Python track uses a generator script and [Jinja2][Jinja2] templates for creating test files from Exercism's  [canonical data][canonical data].

 ## Table of Contents